Pilipinas Got Talent: Controversies and criticisms

-'Susan Boyle'-like issue
+"A Susan Boyle in the making"

 During the first season, Antonio J. Montalvan II of Philippine Daily Inquirer lamented about how auditions, particularly during the ones held in the southern island of Mindanao, reflect the Philippine showbiz culture of denigrating people from outside Metro Manila, who are often referred as "promdi."
-The writer narrated about one male contestant from Davao City who he wrote as "a Susan Boyle in the making," but the audience applause was cut short after judge Kris Aquino "wryly commented that to appreciate the contestant’s voice, one should not look at his face but only listen to his voice."
+The writer spoke of a male contestant from Davao City, whom he called "a Susan Boyle in the making," but the audience applause was cut short after judge Kris Aquino "wryly commented that to appreciate the contestant’s voice, one should not look at his face but only listen to his voice."

-Preference for singers
+Public's preference for singers

-After Manlangit was declared the winner of the fourth season, many Filipino netizens were disappointed with the show for its preference with singers.
+After 13 year-old singer Roel Manlangit was declared the winner of the fourth season, many Filipino netizens were disappointed with the show for its preference with singers.
 The show had produced four singers for four straight seasons, all of whom were males.
 Many had vented their disappointments on Twitter.
 One shared that in order to win the show, one must be a male singer with a very sad and tragic background story.
 Some netizens also recommended to change the title of the show to "Pilipinas Got Singers" and "Pilipinas Got Awa" (Philippines Got Mercy) pertaining much to the winning streak of singers in the show.